openshift/cluster-bootstrap/cmd/checkpoint/README.md

 The pod checkpoint will also checkpoint itself to the disk to handle the absence of the API server.
 After a node reboot, the on-disk pod-checkpointer will take over the responsibility.

-Once it reaches the API server and finds out that it's no longer being scheduled, it will clean up itself.
+If the pod checkpointer reaches the API server and finds out that it's no longer being scheduled, it will remove all on-disk checkpoints before cleaning itself up.

 ### RBAC Requirements